This post contains affiliate links.

 Ever since Disney announced the production of a live action version of their animated Mulan, I’ve been waiting anxiously.
 Finally, the cast has been announced!

-I’m so freaking excited to see this film, which isn’t slated to release until 2020.
+I’m so freaking excited to see this film, which releases soon on Disney+ streaming service.
 Not to worry.
 I’ve been waiting for years and I’m willing to pay the rental fee to stream it.

 I was in college when the animated Mulan came out.
 I actually saw it in the theater, even though most people would deem me too old to see an animated kids’ movie by myself.
 I even snatched up the VHS of the film when it became available.

 Mulan meant a lot to me because she was one more character on the big screen who looked like me.
 It didn’t matter that she is Chinese or even a cartoon character.
 What mattered was that took charge of her own destiny.
 As much as she loved her family, she knew traditional female roles were not for her.

 When the movie came out in 1998, there were very few Asian women on the big screen.
 I grew up watching wuxia, Chinese martial arts films and tv shows.
 They were bootlegs and dubbed in Vietnamese.
 Every night my family watched a few episodes together.
 Almost every woman in these wuxia films kicked ass.
 Whether they were a villain or fighting for the good guys, the women were strong and kicked butt.
 Before Mulan, I couldn’t remember seeing an Asian woman in such a role in American movies and tv shows.